Engagement drivers

 How does fairness impact engagement?

+• Follow up after a review: Encourage People Ops/HR and managers to send a follow-up survey after a review and gauge whether team members thought the review process was fair and useful (e.g. by creating a Check-in question for employees to answer using 15Five’s Check-ins feature).
 As a direct manager, you have the benefit of being much closer to the emotions and perceptions of your team.
 While fairness issues are often associated with decisions made by upper leadership, you can help promote fairness for the organization in the way you clarify and reiterate communication about changes or decisions.
-If you notice an employee that is struggling with a negative perception, think about ways you can coach them one on one so the sentiment doesn't spread further in the team.
+If you notice an employee who is struggling with a negative perception, think about ways you can coach them 1:1 so the sentiment doesn't spread further in the team.
 If there is a situation that was truly unfair, consider ways you can advocate on behalf of your team higher up in the organization to build the momentum to improve fairness!

 Feedback